dhrubajyoti98/HPPWB/README.md

 &rarr; The compiler optimizations being passed to g++ are ```-Ofast``` and ```-march=native```.

-- Change the stack size to unlimited.
+- **Change the stack size to unlimited.**

 ```console
 ulimit -s unlimited
 ```

+&rarr; Not doing this step may show a segmentation fault.

-- Set the benchmark parameters and run the benchmark.
+- **Set the benchmark parameters and run the benchmark.**

 ```console
 source bench_parameters.config && ./hppwb_bench.run <number of run-passes>